 Use of Turnaround and Connector Taxiways – NOW IN USE

 Although Temporary Runway 17/35 is 100 feet wide, it is served by multiple connector taxiways that meet Airplane Design Group IV standards.
 Upon commissioning of the new permanent runway, the temporary runway will revert to a permanent taxiway which will meet Airplane Design Group IV criteria, and as such, all connector taxiways have been constructed to these design standards from the very beginning.
 This ensures that no aircraft of any size operating on the temporary runway encounters any issues while turning on or off the runway as it navigates the fillets and turn radius of any connector taxiway.
 Additionally, at both ends of the temporary runway, an oversized paved turnaround area is constructed which ensures that the full mix of aircraft using the temporary runway, including MD88 aircraft, are capable of conducting a 180 degree turn on the runway with a large safety margin.

-New Permanent Runway 17/35 – Construction beginning 2016 / Runway to open late 2017 / Temporary runway converting to permanent taxiway 2018
+New Permanent Runway 17/35 – Construction beginning 2016 / Runway to open in 2018 / Temporary runway converting to permanent taxiway 2018